Skip to main content

 Setting up the application

-After starting the application container, open the Developer Interface on localhost:8080 and press New Application.
+Launch AICA Studio and create a new application by pressing "Create new".
 Copy the following application code into the text box under the Editor tab, replacing the default content.

 on_start: